Y-Zett/ISP/README.md

 # ISP
 Desctiption of tascks
-Open file LOT.ipynb (shortly List of tasks  )
+Open file LOT.ipynb ( List of tasks  )
+of if U wanna check your own choises, open Answers.txt .

 .....oooO..............
 .....(........)....Oooo...